Teen arrested for allegedly dragging police officer with PMD in Punggol, causing facial cuts

 The police officer received about 20 stitches for his injuries.

-SINGAPORE: A 17-year-old was arrested on Thursday (Jan 22) over his suspected involvement in an incident in Punggol where a police officer was dragged by a personal mobility device (PMD).
+SINGAPORE: A 17-year-old has been arrested over his suspected involvement in an incident in Punggol where a police officer was dragged by a personal mobility device (PMD).

-Police said on Friday they were alerted at about 10.30pm on Thursday to a group of youths making excessive noise around Block 305A Punggol Road.
+Police said on Friday (Jan 23) that they were alerted at about 10.30pm on Thursday to a group of youths making excessive noise around Block 305A Punggol Road.

 Members of the group began to scatter in various directions when officers arrived on the scene.